We reviewed the top ten forex spread betting brokers in the UK so you can make an informed decision about where to trade.

 Only FCA regulated Spread betting brokers are reviewed and we highlight the cons as well as the pros of each broker.

-Note, If you are new to forex trading you can read our guide to the best UK forex brokers for beginners here.
+Note, If you are new to forex trading you can read our guide to the best UK forex brokers here.

 So, here you go, in no particular order are the ten best spread betting brokers for forex….